sql-migrate/backup2.sql-migrate.github.io/_posts/2017-06-11-pg_catalog_constraints.md

                         regards, tom lane
  ```

 The ```pg_catalog``` is not to be messed with by your average user.
 There are checks that explicitly
 block the user from editing the ```pg_catalog``` tables, as I discovered when I tried to add the foreign key relationships myself.

 In order to help myself while developing [Postgres Compare](https://www.postgrescompare.com) and others should they ever need to
- figure these links out I duplicated the ```pg_catalog``` into my own schema called ```constrained_pg_catalog```, added the primary and foreign keys as outlined in the documentation
+figure these links out I duplicated the ```pg_catalog``` of the v10beta into my own schema called ```constrained_pg_catalog```, added the primary and foreign keys as outlined in the documentation
 and made use of a few tools to document and diagram the result:

  * [Documentation](https://www.postgrescompare.com/pg_catalog/index.html) produced by [DbDoc](http://www.yohz.com/dbdoc_details.htm) from [Yohz Software](https://www.yohz.com)
  * [Entity Relationship Diagram](https://www.postgrescompare.com/pg_catalog/constrained_pg_catalog.png) produced by [Navicat for PostgreSQL](https://navicat.com/en/products/navicat-for-postgresql)